gvwilson/sdxjs/async-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'async-programming-chained',
+    img: './figures/chained.svg',
     alt: 'Chained promises',
-    cap: 'Chaining promises to make asynchronous operations depend on each other.',
+    cap: 'Chaining promises to make asynchronous operations depend on each other.'
-    fixme: true
 }) %>

 We therefore have three rules for chaining promises: